Who we are

 How long we retain your data

 For users that register on our website (presently limited to law firm pilots), we only store law firm contact information including email addresses or commercial logos you supply to let us create your user profile.
-Such information can be seen by Website administrators who can also see and edit that information.
+Such information can be seen by approved website administrators who can also see and edit that information.

 Data from Engage users will be deleted in any event 30 days after the end of the Engage pilot or 30 days after the end of the last successful Engage submission by an Engage user.